 Private hospitals don’t include emergency facilities.
 Policyholders can, however, use their private insurance for advice and support.

-ActiveQuote, the insurance broker used for income protection by five other major price comparison websites (Confused.com, Go Compare.com, money.co.uk, MoneySuperMarket.com and uSwitch.com), said that the number of enquiries about income cover had risen by more than 1,000%, doubling each week and spiking on Tuesday 17 March as the numbers of people fearing job loss rocketed.
+ActiveQuote, the insurance broker used for income protection by five other major price comparison websites (Confused.com, Go Compare.com, money.co.uk, MoneySuperMarket.com and uSwitch.com), said that its number of enquiries about income cover had risen by more than 1,000%, doubling each week and spiking on Tuesday 17 March as the numbers of people fearing job loss rocketed.

 Unemployment cover remains unavailable